libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 To facilitate this, we leverage the [Identify][spec_identify] protocol.
 When two peers connect, they exchange an `Identify` message with each other, which includes the address they currently observe for one another.
 So not only am I telling you my addresses, but I am also telling you the address that I observe for you.

-In order to ensure we don't invalid addresses our peers have observed, libp2p does its due diligence of ensuring that we have seen the same address multiple times.
+In order to ensure we do not advertise invalid addresses our peers have observed, libp2p does its due diligence of ensuring that we have seen the same address multiple times.
 Only when we are reasonably sure the address is correct do we announce it to other peers on the network.
 In go-libp2p, this due diligence is performed by the *Observed Address Manager*.

 ##### The Observed Address Manager

-- The purpose of the Observed Address Manager is to help us determine which observed address should be shared with the world.
+- The purpose of the Observed Address Manager is to ensure that we are reasonably certain that the addresses our peers have observed for us are valid before we share them.

 - Every observed address we get using the Identify protocol is recorded in the Observed Address Manager.